-- Systematically identify people at risk and effectively assess the level of risk and readiness for change - Deliver appropriate interventions on-site or refer to external services - Have in place referral processes that allow ready access to appropriate, quality-assured lifestyle modification providers and programs - Monitor and assess outcomes and sustain improvements over time (Australian Government Preventative Task Force, 2009).
+- Systematically identify people at risk and effectively assess the level of risk and readiness for change - Deliver appropriate interventions on-site or refer to external services

-To achieve this, the health sector requires:
+- Have in place referral processes that allow ready access to appropriate, quality-assured lifestyle modification providers and programs - Monitor and assess outcomes and sustain improvements over time.

-- A multidisciplinary workforce with relevant skills and expertise - Appropriate tools and resources - Information systems that provide risk data on the practice population
+To achieve this, the primary healthcare sector requires:

-• Effective linkages to wider community services (Australian Government Preventative Task Force, 2009).
+- A multidisciplinary workforce with relevant skills and expertise - Appropriate tools and resources - Information systems that provide risk data on the practice population - Effective linkages to wider community services (Australian Government Preventative Task Force, 2009).